Iceland: Reykjavik to the Glaciers6 days / Nature & Wildlife Tours

 The Blue Lagoon

 Spend a free morning exploring Reykjavik at your leisure, taking in its quaint homes and wonderful shops and galleries.
 Alternatively, you can opt to depart on a three-hour whale watching expedition (seasonal), where you’ll catch a glimpse of such great whales as minkes, orcas and humpbacks.
 This afternoon, rejoin your group for one of the most anticipated excursions on your tour: the Blue Lagoon.
-A large sulphurous lake, a swim in the Blue Lagoon will leave you feeling as if you’ve just floated in on a cloud.
+A large sulfurous lake, a swim in the Blue Lagoon will leave you feeling as if you’ve just floated in on a cloud.
 Promoting the harmony of body, mind and spirit, a soak in the Blue Lagoon will renew your kinship with nature—thanks to the stunning scenery all around you—and leave you with a lasting feeling of peace.
 And if you wish, you can purchase spa treatments and massages that take place both in and out of the water.
 Tonight, relive memories from your Icelandic journey over a Farewell Dinner.

 Whale Watching Cruise $85* pp